ifebtech/azure-iam-automation/docs/documentation.md

 I now understand the difference between a VNet prefix and a subnet prefix, and how to calculate smaller subnets from a larger address range.

-# 2.2 **Creating My Database Subnet**
+## 2.2 **Creating My Database Subnet**
 To build on the existing network structure, I created another subnet that will be used for database resources.

 **The Command I Used:**

-az network vnet subnet create  --resource-group iam-automation --vnet-name vnet-iam-automation  --name subnet-db --address-prefix 10.0.2.0/24  --output table
+`az network vnet subnet create  --resource-group iam-automation --vnet-name vnet-iam-automation  --name subnet-db --address-prefix 10.0.2.0/24  --output table`

-### Screenshots:
+#### Screenshots:

 CLI Output of Subnet Creation;
 ![CLI Output showing subnet-db creation](../docs/screenshots/subnet-db-cli.png) *This shows the successful creation message from the Azure CLI.*

-Subnet in Azure Portal;
+Subnet Creation view in Azure Portal;
 ![Subnet-db visible in Azure Portal](../docs/screenshots/subnet-db-portal.png) *This shows both subnet-web and subnet-db visible under the VNet vnet-iam-automation in the Azure Portal.*